A conditional gradient homotopy method with applications to Semidefinite Programming: Introduction

-\paragraph{Organization of the paper} This paper is organized as follows: Section \ref{sec:notation} fixes the notation and terminology we use throughout this paper.
-Section \ref{sec:alg} presents the basic algorithm under consideration in this paper.
-In section \ref{sec:extensions} we describe an inexact version of our basic homotopy method.
-Section \ref{sec:experiments} reports the performance of our method in solving relevant examples of SDPs and gives some first comparisons with existing approaches.
-In particular, numerical results on the MaxCut and the mixing time problem of a finite Markov Chain are reported there.
-Section \ref{sec:complexityLMO} contains a detailed complexity analysis of our scheme when an exact \ac{LMO} is available.
-The corresponding statements under our inexact \ac{LMO} is performed in Appendix \ref{sec:complexityILMO}.
-The supplementary materials \ref{sec:exp} contains further results on the numerical experiments.
+\paragraph{Organization of the paper} This paper is organized as follows: Section \ref{sec:prelims} introduces the notation and terminology we use throughout this paper.
+Section \ref{sec:algo} presents the basic algorithm under consideration in this paper.
+In section \ref{sec:extensions} we describe an inexact version of our basic homotopy method. \sh{Section \ref{sec:complexityLMO} contains a detailed complexity analysis of our scheme when an exact \ac{LMO} is available.
+The corresponding statements under our inexact \ac{LMO} are performed in Appendix \ref{app:Inexact}.
+Section \ref{sec:numerics}} reports the performance of our method in solving relevant examples of SDPs and gives some first comparisons with existing approaches.
+In particular, numerical results on the mixing time problem of a finite Markov Chain, \sh{and synthetic examples aimed at testing the robustness to scaling} are reported there.
+Appendix \ref{sec:exp} contains further results on the numerical experiments.